4d Maxwell on the Edge: Global Aspects of Boundary Conditions and Duality: Boundary Conditions of Free Maxwell Theory

 Let us finally note that the bulk theory has a $U(1)_e^{(1)} \times U(1)_m^{(1)}$ 1-form symmetry, generated by\footnote{We choose reality conventions on the currents so that the charges $Q=\int * J$ are real. }

 which act respectively on Wilson and 't Hooft lines defined in terms of the gauge field $A$ and its dual $\tilde{A}$ as

-where $n,m\in\bZ$ are respectively the charges of these operators under the electric and magnetic symmetries.\footnote{The minus sign in the definition of the 't Hooft line $H_m[\gamma]$ in terms of the dual field $\tilde{A}$ is crucial and it can be derived by explicitly computing the linking phase between this operator and the symmetry operator $U_{\beta}^{m}= \exp{\left(i \beta \int * J_m\right)}$.} The Dirichlet (resp.~Neumann) boundary conditions defined in \eqref{eq:Dir/Neum} preserves the $U(1)$ global symmetry generated by $J_e$ (resp.~$J_m$), yielding a $U(1)$ 0-form symmetry on the boundary.
+where $n,m\in\bZ$ are respectively the charges of these operators under the electric and magnetic symmetries.\footnote{The minus sign in the definition of the 't Hooft line $H_m[\gamma]$ in terms of the dual field $\tilde{A}$ follows from using the same conventions as in \cite{Niro:2022ctq}.} The Dirichlet (resp.~Neumann) boundary conditions defined in \eqref{eq:Dir/Neum} preserves the $U(1)$ global symmetry generated by $J_e$ (resp.~$J_m$), yielding a $U(1)$ 0-form symmetry on the boundary.